 dork·a·hol·ic noun \ˈdȯr-kə-ˈhȯ-lik\

-Established in 2012, DORKAHOLICS is our idea of how we want to present the information we love to our friends and their friends.
-Enjoy our site.
+In time, the young heroes realized this overwhelming passion they shared could revolutionize the world.
+Together they formed DORKAHOLICS, their idea of how they want to present the information they love to friends and strangers.
+Enjoy the site.
 Read the content.
 Accept the dork inside your life.

 For PR/Inquiries/Suggestions: firstname.lastname@example.org